-For detailed information on using XMLMessage objects in your JMS application, see Programming WebLogic JMS.
+For detailed information on using XMLMessage objects in your JMS application, see Programming JMS for Oracle WebLogic Server.

-Accessing External Entities That Do Not Have an HTTP Interface
+7.3 Accessing External Entities That Do Not Have an HTTP Interface

 WebLogic Server can retrieve and cache external entities that reside in external repositories, as long as they have an HTTP interface, such as a URL, that returns the entity.
-See "External Entity Configuration Tasks" on page 9-5 for detailed information on using the XML Registry to configure external entities.
+See Section 9.3, "External Entity Configuration Tasks" for detailed information on using the XML Registry to configure external entities.